 Pam Gamble is the Administrative Associate to the Director and a Senior Program Assistant for the BISO Board and the U.S. National Committees.
-Ms. Gamble began her career at The National Academies as a Library Assistant with the Board on Science and Technology for International Development (BOSTID) in 1986.
+Ms. Gamble began her career at the Academies as a Library Assistant with the Board on Science and Technology for International Development (BOSTID) in 1986.
 She later worked as a Program Assistant and Senior Program Assistant with the Committee on International Organizations and Programs (CIOP) in the Office of International Affairs.
 In 1998, CIOP became the Board on International Scientific Organizations in the Policy and Global Affairs Division.
 Ms. Gamble has served on numerous Academy focus groups and committees.
 She is currently a volunteer member of the African American History Committee.
 She is also the unofficial photographer for the Policy and Global Affairs Division.